will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 </figure>

+While Crooks and Cerone models are kind of different on the surface and in their formal details, they can really be viewed as quite similar in their core ideas, which are about first establishing what possible values a transaction can read!

+Note that we can nearly map Cerone's model to Crooks' model as well.
+If we consider the $$AR$$ total order of Cerone, we could view this as the "execution order" required in the Crooks model, which is also a total order of transactions.
+Then, the $$VIS$$ relation of Cerone is akin to the *selection of read states* in Crooks' model.
+That is, each transaction in the chosen total order picks out some transactions that are visible to it, and reads values in accordance.
+In Crooks' model, based on the read state you pikc, the transactions visible to you (As in Cerone) would simply be all the transactions preceding that read state.
+And the total ordering of Crooks can then be used as the $$AR$$ arbitration ordering in Cerone's model.

 ---------------------------

 <br>

-## Restrictions Beyond Reads
+## Read vs. Write Restrictions

-A core aspect of the above models is how we define and formalize the values that transactions are able to read.
+A core aspect of the above models is how we define and formalize the values that transactions are able to *read*.
 But the values that a transaction can read dont capture the full picture of isolation definitions.
 Other than the values a transaction reads, what other restrictions are there to be made?
 Well, we may want to prevent a transaction from doing certain writes if they may break some "semantic" guarantees (which need to be defined a bit more carefully).

+**Up to certain isolation level strength, transactions will commit regardless of what they write, as long as their reads satisfy the appropriate validity conditions.** At snapshot isolation and stronger, though, we start to require transactions to abort in some cases based on what they *write*.

 Also, *why* does snapshot isolation actually need to enforce write-write conflict checking?
 If it didn't, how would this be observable to other transaction reads?